worldcoin/orb-software/README.md

 - Code must pass CI - see the github actions workflow for the most up to date checks.
 - There can be no copyleft or closed source dependencies.
 - Cargo [workspace inheritance] is banned, to maximize compatiblity with other build tools.
+- Prefer cross-platform code.
+Please consult [problematic dependencies][prob deps] for more info.
+- Any binaries that do not run on all platforms must be documented as such in their README.md file.

 ## First time Setup

 1. [Install nix][nix].
 This works for both mac and linux, windows is not supported.
 2. Create a [personal access token][pac] from github to allow you to use private git repos over HTTPS.
 3. Ensure that you have these lines in your `~/.config/nix/nix.conf`:

 ```